kgibm/dockerdebug/fedorawasdebug/Liberty_Perf_Lab.md

    ```
    podman pull quay.io/kgibm/fedorawasdebug
    ```
-   This command may not show any output for a long time.
+   This command may not show any output for a long time while the download completes.

 The following section on Docker Desktop should be skipped since you are using `podman`.
 The next section for `podman` is [Start with podman](#start-with-podman).